AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 Instead I tweaked the
 [test cases](https://github.com/AustinWise/SepCsvSourceGenerator/blob/0cc94df9b1f8d08c268132465fc88506250774dd/tests/SepCsvSourceGenerator.Analyzer.Tests/RunGeneratedParserTests.cs)
-to declare all they types within the test assembly, so that you get compile errors on those ealier.
+to declare all the types within the test assembly, so that you get compile errors on those earlier.
 The source generator also runs with the build of the test assembly.
-Thus all the test code and generated code can be easily referenced by the test cases, making it easier to spot what when wrong when there is a typo in a property name.
+Thus all the test code and generated code can be easily referenced by the test cases, making it easier to spot what went wrong when there is a typo in a property name.

 ## Conclusion